-We'll pay £5,000 if the life insured or relevant child is admitted to hospital with physical injuries for a minimum of 28 consecutive days immediately following an accident.
+We'll pay £5,000 if the life insured is admitted to hospital with physical injuries for a minimum of 28 consecutive days immediately following an accident.
 Physical injury must have resulted solely and directly from unforeseen, external, violent and visible means and must be independent from any other cause.